realparmesan/Noah-Website/content/posts/2020-season-game-3.md

 **Man of the Match**

 The big man with the left of gold Chris Chester.
-Playing some many balls to feet that I'm sure Fulli Furnish is shedding a tear somewhere.
+Playing so many balls to feet that I'm sure Fulli Furnish is shedding a tear somewhere.

 ![](/images/104415835_3077576409135310_3751227997009170818_o.jpg)